thoughtbot/maybe_haskell/book/applicative/in-the-wild.md

 This pattern is used in a number of places in the Haskell ecosystem.

-The [aeson][] package defines a number of functions for parsing things out of JSON values, these functions return their results wrapped in a `Parser` type which is very much like `Maybe` except that it holds a bit more information about *why* the computation failed, not only *that* the computation failed.
+As one example, the [aeson][] package defines a number of functions for parsing things out of JSON values, these functions return their results wrapped in a `Parser` type which is very much like `Maybe` except that it holds a bit more information about *why* the computation failed, not only *that* the computation failed.
 The `Applicative` instance for this type can be used to combine these sub-parsers into something domain-specific.

 [aeson]: http://hackage.haskell.org/package/aeson